-The association, along with the Nurse Practitioners’ Association of Ontario (NPAO), an expert group of RNAO, will continue to work to ensure NPs are able to: order CT scans, perform point-of-care lab tests, and apply forms of energy like a defibrillator (among a few).
+The association will continue to work to ensure NPs are able to: order CT scans, perform point-of-care lab tests, apply forms of energy like a defibrillator, and prescribe controlled substances (among a few).
 RNAO believes ensuring NPs can perform these responsibilities will help to improve patient flow even more.

 RNAO’s advocacy, though, has not been limited to NPs’ abilities.

 In the early 2000s, the association signaled it was strongly in favour of adding NP-led clinics to the province’s primary care landscape.
-Years of lobbying came to a head in 2007, when the province’s – and the nation’s – first NP-led clinic opened in Sudbury.
+Years of advocacy came to a head in 2007, when the province’s – and the country’s – first NP-led clinic opened in Sudbury.

-Influencing the government to make important changes to expand the NP role and to open NP-led clinics are two victories RNAO is very proud to be a part of.
+Influencing the government to make important changes to expand the NP role and ensure adequate compensation for NPs will continue to be on RNAO’s radar.